Understanding DevOps

 Containers and microservices architecture are hot topics.
 These lightweight, modular parts let you deploy faster, scale more easily, and tolerate faults better.
 Breaking apart monolithic apps into smaller services lets you make updates without impacting the whole app.

 Serverless computing is another trend.
-With AWS Lambda or Google Cloud Functions, devs can focus on code instead of server management.
-This cuts down dev cycles and lowers operational costs.
+With AWS Lambda or Google Cloud Functions, developers can focus on code instead of server management.
+This cuts down development cycles and lowers operational costs.

 These trends come with their own set of challenges.
 Security is paramount as more services connect.
 DevOps teams must use encryption and access controls to protect user data.